 With the new portal, called ‘myhome East Suffolk’ the team at East Suffolk Council are currently working on increasing registration rates among existing customers.
 With new customers being automatically signed up, and a campaign underway to encourage others to register, the council are already noticing benefits to customers.

 Giving Control to Tenants

 Through the Digital Tenants Portal, customers can now take more control over their tenancies, including managing their own accounts and spotting any discrepancies; one tenant even identified a total of £400 of overpayments on their account and was able to receive a refund.
-Giving tenants control over their own information not only means that they are more engaged in their tenancy, but also that call volume to the customer service centre is reduced, as answers to common questions can be accessed through the portal.
+Giving tenants control over their own information not only means that they are more engaged in their tenancy but also call volume to the customer service centre is reduced, as answers to common questions can be accessed through the portal.

-With tenants able to manage their tenancies online, fewer calls to the customer service centre mean that the support services team can refocus their resources away from everyday enquiries and simple processes towards solving more complex problems and providing personalised support to more vulnerable customers.
+With tenants being able to manage their tenancies online, fewer calls to the customer service centre mean that the support services team can refocus their resources away from everyday enquiries and simple processes towards solving more complex problems and providing personalised support to more vulnerable customers.

 Administration and manual processes are also reduced, with direct debit instructions and other paperwork now being handled online.

 Improved Customer Feedback